helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 # Helidon Data JDBC Declarative Examples

 These examples show how to define JDBC data access as Helidon Data repository interfaces.
-Repository methods declare their SQL and result mapping with annotations, and Helidon generates the JDBC-backed implementations at build time.
+Repository methods declare their SQL and result mapping with annotations, and Helidon generates the JDBC implementations at build time.

 Choose the declarative approach when a repository interface is the right boundary for your application and you want Helidon to generate the implementation.
 To construct statements and invoke `JdbcClient` operations directly, use the